pcgeek86/pcgeek86/README.md

 I'm building a new documentation website, with a focus on open source tools, at https://notes.opensrc.dev.
 This website is being build out using a new JavaScript framework, based on Next.js, called [Dendron 🌱](https://dendron.so).
+My objective is to share unique tips and tricks to help people be more productive in software development and deployment.

 On social media, you can [find me on LinkedIn 👨🏻‍🚀](https://www.linkedin.com/in/trevor-sullivan-310000225/).